TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 If a reboot is required, you'll receive a notification that shows when the maintenance is planned.
 You are given a time window when you can start the maintenance at a time that works best for you.<br>

-If you are considering performing self-service maintenance, be aware that it might not be available for all your VMs and is also not recommended for deployments using availability sets.
+If you are considering performing self-service maintenance, be aware that it might not be available for all your VMs and is also not recommended for deployments that use availability sets.
 See [Planned maintenance notifications for virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications#view-virtual-machine-scale-sets-that-are-affected-by-maintenance-in-the-portal) for information on about these considerations and the following:<br>

 - Determining which VM Scale Sets are affected by the planned maintenance
 - Starting the planned maintenance